kaibi-dev/chatzx/README.md

-basic chatroom in htmx/zig(httpz) for learning
+basic websocket chatroom in htmx/zig(httpz) for learning